Women in Fiji: Eating customs

 By tradition, most of the cooking is performed by Fijian women.
 Indo-Fijian cuisine may include food made from starch and involves the use of relishes made from vegetables.
 If available, meat and fish are also eaten.
 Flatbread may be made from locally grown rice or from imported flour.
-Traditional Indo-Fijian eating custom requires that women eat separately from men.
 For religious reasons Hindu Indo-Fijians avoid consuming beef and Muslim Indo-Fijians avoid consuming pork.

 Violence against women

 Violence against women in Fiji is recognised to be "pervasive, widespread and a serious national issue" in the Pacific Island region.
 Fiji's rates of violence against women are "among the very highest in the world".
 The Fiji Women's Crisis Centre reports that 64% of women who have been in intimate relationships have experienced physical or sexual violence from their partner, including 61% who were physically attacked and 34% who were sexually abused.

 The 2006 Fijian coup d'état created conditions which exacerbated the presence of violence against women in Fijian society, especially in the public sector.
 Conventional attitudes about the place of women in Fijian society perpetuate the normalisation of violence against women and permeate extended family groups, the local authorities and the judiciary.
 Customary and religious practices like bulubulu (forgiveness ceremonies) deal with domestic violence cases within the family, usually either precluding prosecution for the perpetrator or reducing their sentence.